1ev0y/Computer-Organisation-/README.md

 1) We assumed that the floats occupied a continuous range rather than a discrete one.

 2) We assumed overflow to be when value goes above 16 bits and not 7 bits.

+Notes for Bonus:-

+The test case1 and test case2 won't pass during automted testing as they involve a randomizer function which obviously during computation, will return a different value each time.
+So, please mark us according to the same.